-- ► Calibrate the frequency response, the phase and the acoustical level of the subwoofer.
-To do so, choose one of the following methods: - Alignment using Neumann.Control: It is highly recommended to use Neumann.Control to calibrate the loudspeakers and subwoofer in the room.
-Download the software and choose an Alignment method that suits your circumstances: Precision, Guided, Manual. - 2.
-Calibration using the backplate controls:
+- Calibrate the frequency response, the phase and the acoustical level of the subwoofer.
+To do so, choose one of the following methods: - Alignment using the Neumann.Control iPad® App or the MA 1 Automatic Alignment software:

+It is highly recommended to use the Neumann.Control iPad® App or the MA 1 - Automatic Alignment software to calibrate the loudspeakers and subwoofer in the room.
+Download the app/software and choose an Alignment method that suits your circumstances: Guided or Manual in the Neumann.Control iPad® App or the automatic alginment in the MA 1 - Automatic Alignment software.

+19. Calibration using the backplate controls: